 May 11, 2011 - Stem cell therapy in sports medicine is spotlighted after New York Yankee pitcher Bartolo Colon is revealed to have had fat and bone marrow stem cells injected into his injured elbow and shoulder while in the Dominican Republic.

-July 27, 2011 - Judge Royce Lamberth dismisses a lawsuit that tried to block funding of stem cell research on human embryos.
+July 27, 2011 - Judge Lamberth dismisses a lawsuit that tried to block funding of stem cell research on human embryos.

 February 13, 2012 - Early research published by scientists at Cedars-Sinai Medical Center and Johns Hopkins University show that a patient's own stem cells can be used to regenerate heart tissue and help undo damage caused by a heart attack.
 It is the first instance of therapeutic regeneration.

 April 4, 2012 - According to Michael Waalkes, Ph.D., and his team at the National Toxicology Program and Laboratory, National Institute of Environmental Health Sciences, part of NIH, arsenic can turn normal stem cells into cancer stem cells and develop tumor growth.

 May 2013 - Scientists make the first embryonic stem cell from human skin cells by reprogramming human skin cells back to their embryonic state, according to a study published in the journal, Cell.